-Fame is so all-pervading a part of contemporary life, it’s hard to believe that when the history books are written, celebrity culture won't feature prominently.
+Fame is so all-pervading a part of contemporary life, it’s hard to believe that when the history books are written, fame culture won't feature prominently.
 We might know who will author that definitive account, but we do know who has already shot the pictures.
 American photographer Annie Leibovitz is one of the few images makers capable of elevating star portraiture to the position of high art.

 Now the Luma Foundation, one of the world’s leading arts organisations, has acquired Leibovitz’s personal archive, and plans to put together an inaugural show from this collection, at its base in Arles, southern France.